Configuration

 Swig provides methods for both graceful shutdown and complete cleanup:

-method is particularly useful in:
+The Close method is particularly useful in:

 - Testing environments to clean up after tests